THE BRANDENBURG GATE

 One of the most well-known cases was that of Peter Fechter.
 Upon almost reaching the other side, he was shot by Soviet forces and left to bleed to death.
 West Berlin soldiers desperately wanted to rescue him but were unable to react for fear of provoking further conflict.

 The checkpoint was demolished on June 22, 1990, leaving the adjacent Checkpoint Charlie Wall Museum as the only reminder of this historical place.
-Later, in 2000, the local government rebuilt the checkpoint, which is one of the most visited tourist attractions in Berlin today.
+Later, in 2000, the local government rebuilt the checkpoint, which is one of the most visited tourist attractions in Berlin today and can be visited with the audioguide (audioguides).

 BERLIN CATHEDRAL CHURCH